itzmeanjan/highway/README.md

 When a new `Message(...)` event is seen to be emitted from **C1.Highway** one designated program picks it up, which itself is part of Oracle Network, & proposes it to Oracle Network participants for getting it signed.
 Oracle Network's each participant take independent decision by querying chain **C1**'s transaction **T1** included in block **B1** & checking whether event **E1** is present or not.

-If found positive, they'll sign `keccak256`-ed serialised ( yes, deterministic ) form of event **E1** with their private key & publish it to their peers over p2p network.
+If found positive, they'll sign `keccak256`-ed serialised ( yes, deterministic ) form of event **E1** with their private key & publish signed message to their peers over p2p network.
 Proposer collects majority of signatures & goes for submitting message, by passing transaction **T2** on chain **C2**.

 ---